 Putting BabelCast captions into OBS and ProPresenter

-BabelCast captions live in the browser, which means they drop into almost any production tool that accepts a web page.
-If you run OBS or ProPresenter, you can put translated captions on the big screen in a couple of minutes.
+BabelCast captions live in the browser, so they drop into almost any production tool that can show a web page.
+If you run OBS or ProPresenter, you can have translated captions on the big screen in a couple of minutes using the session's display view.

 Adding captions in OBS

-In your session, open the caption view and copy its URL.
+Copy your meeting's display link from its page in the portal (or open the display view and copy the URL from the address bar).
 In OBS, add a new Browser source, paste the URL, and set the width and height to match your canvas.
-The background is transparent, so the captions sit cleanly over whatever is behind them.
+The display view is a clean, high-contrast caption board on a dark background, so it works placed full-screen or cropped down to wherever you want it.

-- Add a Browser source and paste the caption URL.
+- Add a Browser source and paste the display URL.

-- Size it to your scene and position it near the lower third.
+- Size it to your scene, full-screen or cropped toward the lower third.

 Adding captions in ProPresenter

-ProPresenter handles this the same way through a web block or browser input: paste the caption URL, size the region, and send it to your output screen.
-Because it’s just a live page, it keeps updating on its own with no slides to advance.
+ProPresenter handles this the same way through a web block or browser input: paste the display URL, size the region, and send it to your output screen.
+It's a live page, so it updates on its own.
+There are no slides to advance and nobody has to sit on a clicker.